maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

   This is the most important setting for tntnet.
 It specifies, which components schould be called on which urls.

-  For details see the section *Url mapping*.
+  For details see the section *URL MAPPING*.

 `<maxUrlMapCache>`*number*`</maxUrlMapCache>`